Pancreatic cancer (PC) is a relatively rare cancer of the pancreas gland.

-- About 30,000 people in the United States are diagnosed with PC every year, it is the fifth most common solid tumor.
+- More than 46,000 people in the United States are diagnosed with PC every year and it is the fourth most common cancer killer.
+Over 39,000 people die annually from the disease.

 - PC can be difficult to detect in its earliest stages, most patients are diagnosed after it has been growing for some time.

-- A person with PC may or may not have symptoms, such as include yellow skin or eyes, pale colored stool, back pain and unexplained weight loss.
+- A person with PC may or may not have symptoms, such as yellowed skin or eyes (jaundice), pale colored stool, back pain, unexplained weight loss and poor blood glucose control.

 - Not all abnormalities of the pancreas are cancer and a specific diagnosis is usually required.

-- Diagnosis involves a physical exam, blood tests, taking special types of scans (such as a CT scan or MRI) and endoscopic studies, and in some cases a biopsy (sample) of the pancreas.
+- Diagnosis involves a physical exam, blood tests, taking special types of scans (such as a CT scan or MRI) and endoscopic studies, and in some cases a biopsy (sample) of the pancreas or a metastatic site.

 - Taking care of patients with known or suspected PC often involves a variety of specialists.
 A variety of resources are available to patients and their families.